devstress/FLINK.NET/README.md

 # Flink.NET

 **Flink.NET** is an ambitious open-source project aiming to create a powerful, scalable, and fault-tolerant stream processing engine, built entirely within the .NET ecosystem.
-Inspired by [FlinkDotnet](https://flink.apache.org/), it seeks to provide .NET developers with a native solution for sophisticated real-time data processing.
+Inspired by [Apache Flink](https://flink.apache.org/), it seeks to provide .NET developers with a native solution for sophisticated real-time data processing.

 The core objective is to implement fundamental stream processing concepts like stateful processing, exactly-once semantics, high throughput, low latency, and rich APIs, all within the .NET framework.